sandhujasmine/CondaWorkshop/conda-forge/slides.md

 # What do we mean by community?

-Having a community-governed package channel for conda and a community process for submitting, verifying, and storing ~~signed~~ project releases
+Having a community-governed package channel for conda and a community process for submitting, verifying, and storing *signed* project releases

 [https://conda-forge.github.io/](https://conda-forge.github.io/)

 # The conda-forge [channel](http://anaconda.org/conda-forge)

-> - 70 contributors
+> - over 70 contributors
-> - 504 packages
+> - 866 packages
 > - Available platforms are: Linux-64, Windows-32/64, and OS X
-> - You can install with `conda install -c conda-forge gdal`
+> - You can install with `conda install -c conda-forge a_package`

 # Builds